-India could be behind killing of Canadian Sikh - Trudeau
+India may be linked to Canadian Sikh leader's death - Trudeau

 Ms Joly said Canadian officials are limited in what they can say in public about the case due to the ongoing homicide investigation into Mr Nijjar's death.

-Mr Nijjar was shot dead in his truck by two masked gunmen on a mid-June summer evening in the busy parking lot of the Guru Nanak Sikh Gurdwara in the city of Surrey, a city about 30km (18 miles) east of Vancouver.
+Mr Nijjar was shot dead in his vehicle by two masked gunmen on a mid-June summer evening in the busy parking lot of the Guru Nanak Sikh Gurdwara in Surrey, a city about 30km (18 miles) east of Vancouver.

-He was a prominent Sikh leader in the province of BC and a vocal backer of a separate Khalistani state.
+He was a prominent Sikh leader in the province of BC and a vocal backer of Khalistan - a separate homeland for Sikhs in the Punjab region of India.
 His supporters have said that he was a target of threats in the past because of his activism.

 India has previously said he was a terrorist and led a militant separatist group - accusations his supporters call "unfounded".